 Finding Love In The Marshes Of Rural North Carolina In The 1950’s

 Kya symbolizes finding love in unique places.
 She is the unlovable ‘marsh girl’, who believes she is destined to a life alone, confined to her deserted shack.
-People in the nearby village view her as a thing, an enigma, a viscous creature not to be crossed.
+People in the nearby village view her as a thing, an enigma, a vicious creature not to be crossed.

 But Tate doesn’t see that.
 He sees a young girl with an incredible understanding of nature, sharing his passions for marine biology.
 He gradually builds a relationship with her, taking it slow, knowing her immediate instinct is to hide from outsiders.
 Tate bitterly regrets not going back to Kya during his breaks from college and knows he has disappointed her in ways he will never fully understand.